 Di Resta: It’s every boy’s dream as they grow up to get in a Ferrari 4 July, 2013 Paul di Resta would relish Ferrari opportunity Paul di Resta has revealed that he would jump at the opportunity to join Ferrari in 2014 should the option arise.
 The Scot, often critical of his Force India team at recent grands prix, has already expressed interest in Red Bull, whose Mark Webber has announced his retirement.
 “Where I am next year I do not know,” he said ahead of the British Grand Prix.
 But Red Bull subsequently made clear that only the Toro Rosso drivers, and Kimi Raikkonen, are in the frame.
 “There’s nothing I can do.
 It is what it is,” said di Resta.
 So, the next top team in the 27-year-old’s sights is Ferrari.
 Howevere, team boss Stefano Domenicali has indicated that Felipe Massa is likely to keep his seat alongside Fernando Alonso next year.
 Paul di Resta Force India VJM06 But Brazilian Massa, despite recovering his speed in 2014, has also had a spate of recent crashes.
 Asked about the Maranello based team, di Resta is quoted by the Scotsman newspaper: “You would jump at it, definitely.”
 Di Resta’s ancestry, like that of his Indycar-racing cousin Dario Franchitti, is part Italian.
 “It’s every boy’s dream as [he] grow[s] up to get in a Ferrari at some point in [his] life,” di Resta said, “and being Italian is a nice thing, having the Italian blood.”
 He said the key to any opportunity to move up the grid is to keep his “reputation high”.
 “I want to be in a winning seat, but it’s down to the decision of the boards of other teams,” added di Resta.
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.